 5) Explore the Masca Marvel

-The decent back down is as adventurous as the ride up as you snake the mounting road in a land frozen in time.
+The descent back down is as adventurous as the ride up as you snake the mounting road in a land frozen in time.

 6) Enjoy a Sealife Extravaganza at Loro Park